-1. The world's wealthy and powerful elites are always actively denigrating all other needs and all other people, often using press and media which they either own, control, or have decisive commercial or other influence over.
+1. The world's wealthy and powerful elites are always actively denigrating all other needs and all other people, often using press and media (including social media) which they either own, control, or have decisive commercial or other influence over.

 2. Around the world it is normal for much of the press and media to demonise poor people, the unemployed, the homeless, the powerless.
-In most rich countries, and in some others, his has become so 'normalised' that it is often barely noticed or remarked upon.
-For example : Can you recall your press and media ever informing you that 19,000 children die each day from preventable causes (according to UNICEF in several reports since 2012) ?
+In most rich countries, and in some others, this has become so common and so 'normalised' that it is often barely noticed or remarked upon.
+By contrast : Can you recall your press and media ever informing you that 19,000 children die each day from preventable causes (according to UNICEF in several reports since 2012) ?
+Just think : That is nineteen thousand children every day - while every one of these deaths could be prevented.
+These children could live long lives instead of dying in childhood.
+This is just one indication of the kind of 'structural violence' done by policies inherent in the existing status quo.
+Big truths like this are 'disappeared' every day by the media's daily deluge of stories that distort our view of the world in favour of their celebrity-focused, money-driven and elite-driven stories.
+The real news is to be found elsewhere, not in reinforcing this status quo.

-3. Far from being assets to democracy and liberty, most of the press and media are appallingly manipulative within the political systems and the cultures they inhabit.
+3. Far from being assets to democracy and liberty, most of the press, media and social media are appallingly manipulative within the political systems and the cultures they inhabit.
 Most are devoid of any social or moral responsibility.
 The song 'Television The Drug of a Nation'

 sums up much of what is wrong with the media.

-4. The press and media choose to take money from big corporate advertisers rather than reveal the awful truth about what corporations and neoliberal
+4. The press, media and social media choose to take money from big corporate advertisers rather than reveal the awful truth about what corporations and neoliberal

 economics are doing around the world.
 Also, many politicians and political parties around the world, instead of being loyal to the needs of their people, seem to think they exist to serve the media and give them what they want or demand.